cellistigs/interp_ensembles/README.md

 Write down this ensembling thought too.

 Todos:
-- [ ] read papers that geoff sent (Friday 10/15)
+- [X] read papers that geoff sent (Friday 10/15)
-- [ ] choose datasets/models where we expect interesting behavioral transitions.
+- [X] choose datasets/models where we expect interesting behavioral transitions.
 (Tuesday 10/17)
-- [ ] investigate implementation of wide models in pytorch.
+- [X] investigate implementation of wide models in pytorch.
 (Week of 10/17)
-    - [ ] is it easier to build as n subnetworks that can be combined, or one big network that can be taken apart?
+    - [X] is it easier to build as n subnetworks that can be combined, or one big network that can be taken apart?
+        - Easier to build as one big network, but this has capacity restrictions.
-- [ ] prototype infrastructure for training these things.
+- [X] prototype infrastructure for training these things.

 ## Bibiliography: